The best possible outcomes for every young person, whatever their starting point

 "I just wanted to say how blown away I was by everything I saw when I came to visit you last week.
 I've worked in education for a long time and visited hundreds of schools, but there was something unique about Highfield.
 The students were fantastic and the staff were clearly dedicated and talented.
 On top of this, there was a buzz and a warmth about the place that made it feel very welcoming and special.
 If my experiences have taught me two things, it's that these things don't happen by accident, and that people are a lot more keen to tell you what you're doing wrong than what you're doing right.
 So I just wanted to say thank you for welcoming me to your school, and well done to everyone for creating such a wonderful learning environment."

-We deliver challenging yet engaging lessons and schemes of work which foster a genuine love of learning.
+We deliver challenging yet engaging lessons which foster a genuine love of learning.
 Some of our students may have previously had negative experiences with learning and this is a barrier we work hard to remove.

 Student/Parent/Carer Voice